planetis-m/fuzz-experiments/tasks.md

 - [X] Write some docs and a ref example.
 (0.5h) 24/8
 - [X] Sets that compile to static arrays need a different solution!
 (1.0h) 24/8
 - [X] Investigate bug in variant object example and fix crash due to cache.
 (1.0h) 25/8
+- [X] Work on releasing drchaos and fix all bugs I know of.
+(3.5h) 25/8-26/8